The Seattle Chapter Board /

 Education Director, Student Programming

-Bryan creates visual solutions in the areas of corporate identity, print, interactive/web design, and information design.
-He uses a combination of research, strategy, inquisitiveness, visual acuity and a smattering of obsessive compulsive disorder to create highly-engaging, functional and appropriate design.
-He currently works at Hornall Anderson in the interactive group and was previously at Turnstyle.
 Bryan also teaches Intermediate Graphic Design at the School of Visual Concepts.
-Clients have included Nordstrom, Starbucks, Microsoft, DRY Soda, Chef'n, the University of Washington, Teague, Coinstar, Frito-Lay and Big Buck Hunter Pro.
 His work has been recognized by PRINT, HOW, STEP, AIGA and the Seattle Show.
 He was awarded Most Persistent in kindergarten.
-When not designing, he's riding his gold, vintage motorcycle.
-Rain or rain.
+When not designing, he's riding his motorcycle, rain or rain.

 Education Director, Student Groups